 What follows is a list of all the mafia groups which afflict Italy.
 Why write about this age old Italian problem?
 Well, it does look as if this age old Italian sickness is being eradicated.
 Actually, when I wrote this in 2010, that appeared to be the case, though today, in 2014, I’m not so sure the mafia problem is being dealt with.
 Indeed, I spoke to a member of Italian anti-mafia organisation, Libera about Italy’s progress on the mafia front.
 You can find out what I discovered here: Italy’s Mafia Issue – Is Mafia Power Growing or Diminishing?

-Update September 2014: Italian newspaper Il Fatto Quotidiano launches a new section dedicated to news about Italy’s mafias: Mafie
+Update September 2023: Italian newspaper Il Fatto Quotidiano launches a new section dedicated to news about Italy’s mafias: Mafie

-Update: Well, it did look as if the problem was being eradicated, but now in 2013, the mafia seems to be as powerful as ever it was, if not more so.
+Update: Well, it did look as if the problem was being eradicated, but now in 2023, the mafia seems to be as powerful as ever it was, if not more so.
 Italy’s police are forever confiscating large globs of mafia money and arresting lots of mafioso too, but the problem still remains.
-The title of John Dickie’s 2013 book – Mafia Republic – indicates just how deeply entrenched organised crime is in Italy.
+The title of John Dickie’s 2013 book – Mafia Republic – indicates just how deeply entrenched organized crime is in Italy.

 Presently, the most powerful of the mafia organisations you are about to read about is the ‘ndrangheta which has successfully expanded into northern Italy, and, some suspect, infiltrated Italy’s , formerly, south loathing Northern League – Lega Nord political party too.
 The ‘ndrangheta is also very active in Germany and in other nations too.